catseye/toolshelf/README.markdown

 (**NOTE**: `toolshelf` is still very much a WIP; don't expect it to work yet)

-`toolshelf` is a `bash`- and Python-based "package manager" which doesn't actually install any files.
-Instead, it stores the source trees of various and sundry packages in a single directory, and manages your search paths to include the relevant subdirectories of those trees.
+`toolshelf` is a "package manager" which doesn't actually install any files.
+Instead, it stores the source trees of sundry packages in a single directory, and manages your search paths to include the relevant subdirectories of those trees.
 The source trees are typically the working directories of local `git` clones, but other DVCS's could be accommodated, as could source distributions from tarballs.

+`toolshelf` requires that you use `bash` as your shell.
+It also requires Python to run the workhorse script.

 Quick Start
 -----------